 About Go Slowly

-We named our practice, Go Slowly, as an invitation to notice the present moment and explore the benefits of mindfulness.
+Go Slowly is an invitation to notice the present moment and explore the benefits of mindfulness.
 Our mission is to bring mindfulness-based education, consultation, and therapy to individuals, community groups, and organizations.
 We believe that creating safe spaces where we can connect heart, body, mind, and spirit is essential in transforming our suffering and living deeply meaningful lives.